-App READMEs allow you to define documentation for an app that can be rendered per-install.
+App READMEs allow you to define documentation for an App that can be rendered per-install.
 This guide will get you started using READMEs to support operating installs of your apps.

 READMEs are technically just a string field, but our rendering in the Dashboard supports Markdown.
 You can also use TOML’s multi-line strings to make formatting easier.
 Let’s use both to add some more structure and content.